sassoftware/viya4-deployment/README.md

             /my_custom_overlay.yaml   <- my custom overlay
  ```

-#### Openldap Customizations
+#### OpenLDAP Customizations

-If the embedded openldap server is enabled, it is possible to change the users/groups that will be created.
-This can be done like any other customizations.
-First create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays).
-Then, copy the ./examples/openldap folder into the site-config folder.
-Inside the openldap folder is openldap-modify-users.yaml file.
-Modify it to match the desired setup.
-Once complete, run the viya4-deployment tool and it will see and use this setup when creating the openldap server.
+If the embedded OpenLDAP server is enabled, it is possible to change the users and groups that will be created.
+The required steps are similar to other customizations:
+1. Create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays).
+2. Copy the `./examples/openldap` folder into the `/site-config` folder.
+3. Locate the openldap-modify-users.yaml file in the `/openldap` folder.
+4. Modify it to match the desired setup.
+5. Run the viya4-deployment playbook.
+It will use this setup when creating the OpenLDAP server.

-<sub>Note that then can only be used when first deploying the openldap server.
-Afterwards, you can either delete and redeploy the openldap server with a new config or add users via ldapadd.</sub>
+**Note:** This method can only be used when you are first deploying the OpenLDAP server.
+Subsequently, you can either delete and redeploy the OpenLDAP server with a new configuration, or add users using `ldapadd`.</sub>

-For Example:
+For example:

-- /deployments is the BASE_DIR
+- `/deployments` is the BASE_DIR
-- Cluster named demo-cluster
+- The cluster is named demo-cluster
-- Namespace will be named demo-ns
+- The namespace will be named demo-ns
-- Add overlay with custom ldap setup
+- Add overlay with custom LDAP setup

 ```bash
   /deployments                          <- parent directory